contao/docs/docs/dev/framework/caching.md

 * `contao.db.<parent-table-name>` (Only for the topmost parent table)
 * `contao.db.<parent-table-name>.<pid>`

-If the DCA has one or many **child tables**, Contao recursively iterates downwards the table hierachy and invalidates the following tags as well:
+If the DCA has one or many **child tables**, Contao recursively iterates downwards the table hierarchy and invalidates the following tags as well:

 * `contao.db.<child-table-name>.<cid>`